 Sheffield Hallam University has established a collection of books which reflects the wide range of literary tastes during the period 1900-1950.
-The collection consists of some 1000 novels, most in early editions, by 240 different authors.
+The collection consists of over 1200 novels, most in early editions, by 240 different authors.
 It is important to collect and research these novels because these are what the majority of people read: they were the best-sellers of their day and the lending library favourites.
 These novels therefore have the potential to reveal an enormous amount about readerships, attitudes to reading, and cultural life.
 They are rarely preserved systematically elsewhere: university libraries have never collected this type of fiction, while public libraries disposed of such books once they fell out of fashion.
 You can download a list of the authors we hold in the collection, with details of the genre and subject terms used to catalogue them.

 Most of the books in the Collection have been donated by the public, and we would be delighted to receive more interesting early editions of well-loved novels.